-- Can be used for SAD, MAD, S/MIR(AS). - Refines atomic and error parameters. - Outputs FOM, HL coefficients, PHIB to an MTZ file in original and inverted hand. - Two "modes" of operation: normal and PHASe (fast phasing). - Can generate gradient/difference maps for additional heavy atom detection.
+- Can be used for SAD, MAD, S/MIR(AS). - Refines atomic and error parameters. - Outputs FOM, HL coefficients, PHIB to an MTZ file in original and inverted hand. - Two "modes" of operation: normal and PHASe (fast phasing). - Output from Bp3 should be input to a density modification program.